V. Tax records

 Notwithstanding these laws, the Franchise Tax Board is required to make public at least twice each calendar year a list of the 500 largest tax delinquencies in excess of one hundred thousand dollars.
 Cal.
 Rev. & Taxation Code § 19195.

-Separately, the CPRA exempts from disclosure “[i]nformation required from any taxpayer in connection with the collection of local taxes that is received in confidence and the disclosure of the information to other persons would result in unfair competitive disadvantage to the person supplying the information.”
-Gov’t Code § 6254(i).
+Separately, the CPRA exempts from disclosure “[i]nformation required from any taxpayer in connection with the collection of local taxes if that information is received in confidence and disclosure of it to other persons would result in unfair competitive disadvantage to the person supplying the information.”
+Gov’t Code § 7925.000.

 Under the common law, “[t]axpayers of a municipality have a right to examine its books and records at proper times for any legitimate purpose.”
 Michigan City v.
 Marwick, 116 N.E.
 434, 436 (Ind.
 App.
 1917).
 However, statutes may limit the disclosure of tax records.
 See Ind.
 Code § 6-1.1-35-9 (limiting information relating to earnings, income, profits, losses, or expenditures between officials in the property tax context); id. § 6-4.1-12-12 (limiting the Department of Revenue’s disclosure of inheritance tax files); id. § 6-8.1-7-1 (limiting the Department of Revenue’s disclosure of the amount of tax paid relating to listed taxes when the information is agreed to be confidential); see also Brandenburg Indus.
 Serv.
 Co. v.
 Indiana Dep’t of State Revenue, 26 N.E.3d 147, 154 (holding that two pages of handwritten notes of the Department of State Revenue were not barred from disclosure under this exception because the deliberative materials exception applies to the general public rather than the litigants) (Ind.
 Tax Ct.
 2015).